 PROSPECTUS – Formal written offer to sell securities that sets forth the plan for proposed business enterprise or the facts concerning an existing one that an investor needs to make an informed decision.
 Prospectuses are also issued by mutual funds, containing information required by the SEC, such as history, background of managers, fund objectives and policies, financial statement, risks, services and fees.

 PROXY – A shareholder vote on matters that require shareholders’ approval.

 PUBLIC OFFERING PRICE (POP) – A mutual fund share’s purchase price, including sales charges.

 REAL ESTATE INVESTMENT TRUST (REIT) – An organization similar to an investment company in some respects but concentrating its holdings in real estate investments.
-The yield is generally liberal since REITs are required to distribute as much as 90% of their income.

 REQUIRED MINIMUM DISTRIBUTION (RMD) – Amount of money the federal government requires you to withdraw each year from retirement accounts after you reach age 70½.